-Additionally, some of our affiliated hospitals in their online news articles discuss environmental health exposures; one such article (Saving Londoners' Lungs) from The Royal Free London Hospital, has for example listed ways to reduce exposure to air pollution.
+Additionally, some of our affiliated hospitals in their online news articles discuss environmental health exposures; one such article (Saving Londoners' Lungs) from The Royal Free London Hospital, has for example listed ways to reduce exposure to air pollution, and another article (How air pollution can cause lung cancer in people who have never smoked) discusses the impact of air pollution on health.

 3.6.
-Does your medical school or its affiliated teaching hospitals have accessible educational materials for patients about the health impacts of climate change?
+Does your institution or its affiliated teaching hospitals have accessible educational materials for patients about the health impacts of climate change?

-- Yes, the medical school or all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients. - No affiliated hospitals have accessible educational materials for patients.
+Yes, the medical school or all affiliated hospitals have accessible educational materials for patients.
+(2 points)

+Some affiliated hospitals have accessible educational materials for patients.
+(1 point)

+No affiliated hospitals have accessible educational materials for patients.
+(0 points)